WP-Chat/server-info/guidelines.md

 ### Do not ask people to DM you for help

-Our rules explicitly state that unsollicited DMs are not allowed and you will be warned and/or banned for not following this rule.
+Our rules explicitly state that unsolicited DMs are not allowed and you will be warned and/or banned for not following this rule.

 If you need to share information that you don't want to share publicly, you can create a private thread and invite the person(s) you want to share with.